Sanjay-Shr/DevOps_Challenge/README.md

 - Verified webhook setup and successful automated builds.
 - Learned how secure integrations enable smooth, continuous automation.

+### Day 30 – Jenkins Agent Configuration via SSH
+Configured a Linux-based Jenkins agent and connected it to the master using SSH authentication.
+Installed Java 21, generated SSH keys, and created a new node with private key credentials.
+Validated the connection and ensured successful agent communication via remoting.jar.
+Learned the fundamentals of distributed Jenkins builds and secure node setup for CI/CD scalability.

 ---

 ## How to Use This Repo